prabhash1785/DataStructures/README.md

 DataStructures
 ==============

-This repository has implementation of all different Data Structures, their implemntations and some of the other algorithms.
+This repository has implementation of multiple Data Structures and few other algorithms.